steffanj/extension-deleter/README.md

 faulty camera settings), no RAW files existed anymore.

 ## How to use
-Specify the folder that contains the files that you would like to check.
+In the code, specify the folder that contains the files that you would like to check.
 The folder should not contain any sub folders.
 The script will ask you for the file extensions that you like to use, which you should specify the extensions in the correct capitalization, i.e. in upper case (JPG) or lower case (jpg).
 The script will show which and how many files exist in both file types,